bhavuk2002/task1/README.md

 Make our computaions and return the result to the API.

 Necesssary status codes has also been used, and errors are also handled.

+API handler to use id localhost:3000/findNum , desired data must be passed in JSON format in body.